 Ginseng has been associated also been associated with sexual function for centuries.
 “Research suggest that ginseng contains an enzyme known as panquilon, which increases levels of nitric oxide (a nerve chemical essential for increasing blood flow) in both male and female erectile tissues,” explains Dr Brewer.
 “One study even found that men who took Korean ginseng for two months achieved a three times greater frequency of sexual intercourse and morning erections, and significantly firmer erections than those receiving placebo.”

 But what if it’s psychological, rather than physical reasons that sex drive stalls?
-“The traditional herbal remedy St John’s Wort can significantly boost sex drive in those who are also depressed and is especially helpful for post-menopausal women with low sex drive, low mood and physical exhaustion.”
+“The traditional herbal remedy St John’s Wort can significantly boost sex drive in those who are also depressed and is especially helpful for post-menopausal women with libido after 50, low mood and physical exhaustion.”
 Dr Brewer adds.
 “Research in Germany involving 111 women (aged 45-65 years) found that taking St John’s Wort extracts improved low mood, low sex drive and exhaustion.
 After three months, 60 per cent with low sex drive became interested in sex again, and enjoyed or even initiated sex with their partner.
 Eighty-two per cent also suffered less irritability, anxiety, low mood, hot flushes, sweating and disturbed sleep.
 Before the trial, 60 per cent said they were too exhausted for sex.
 At the end of the trial, none of them felt that way.
 They also reported increased self-esteem, as well as a marked increase in self-confidence.”
 Robert Hobson, Head of Nutrition for Healthspan agrees: “St John’s Wort Mood Relief is a herbal remedy that has been traditionally used for treating low mood and mild anxiety.”

 Vitamin D: is it worth it?